Houston Underride Truck Accident Lawyers

 An underride accident, where a vehicle gets wedged underneath the carriage of a truck, is one of the most devastating types of truck accidents.
 This type of accident can shear off the top of the car or crush it, leaving catastrophic injuries or fatalities in its wake.

 At Gibson Hill Personal Injury, we provide professional, compassionate, and dedicated legal representation for our clients.
 We know that a serious truck accident can change your life forever.
-Our team of truck accident lawyers has the resources and skillset needed to take on the trucking company’s insurance group and teams of lawyers.
+Our team of Houston personal injury lawyers has the resources and skillset needed to take on the trucking company’s insurance group and teams of lawyers.
 We want to help you move forward from this traumatic experience and secure the money you need to cover your hospital bills, medical expenses, lost earning capacity, pain and suffering, and more.

 Our Houston underride accident lawyers will help you fight for justice.
 For a free consultation, call (713) 659-4000 today.
 You don’t have to face this alone.
 From the moment you hire us, we will remain by your side in the fight for justice.